Monomial-agnostic computation of vanishing ideals: Further applications of gradient information

 \section{Further applications of gradient information}

-In addition to normalization, we can exploit the gradient information to further boost the basis computation of vanishing ideals.
-We introduce two examples: (i) a basis-size reduction method and (ii) a method to handle positive-dimensional ideals.
+In addition to normalization, we can further exploit the gradient information to boost the monomial-agnostic basis computation of vanishing ideals.
+We will now introduce two examples: (i) a basis-size reduction method and (ii) a method to handle positive-dimensional ideals.